 Stem cell transplantation for non-Hodgkin lymphoma

 Before a stem cell transplant for non-Hodgkin lymphoma, you will undergo a conditioning regimen, which involves intensive treatment, such as high-dose chemotherapy, to destroy as many cancer cells as possible.
 Following this preparative regime, you will receive the stem cells intravenously (similar to a blood transfusion).
-The procedure takes about an hour.
 After entering the bloodstream, the stem cells travel to the bone marrow and begin to produce healthy new blood cells in a process known as engraftment.

 Sometimes, the high doses of chemotherapy or radiation you receive before the stem cell transplant causes side effects, such as infection.
 An allogeneic stem cell transplant poses the risk of graft-versus-host-disease (GVHD), a condition where the donated cells attack the patient’s tissues.
 Your doctor may prescribe certain drugs to reduce the risk of infection or GVHD.

 Helping you manage side effects after a transplant

 Recovery from stem cell transplantation can take several months.
 You may need support from multiple areas to help you manage side effects and maintain your quality of life.

 The following are examples of how your care team is available to support you during this time: